microsoft/DeepSpeed/docs/tutorials/MegatronGPT2Tutorial.md

 parallel GPUs, which further boosts performance.
 Larger batch size has a similar effect of increasing the computational granularity as well as reducing communication, also resulting in better performance.
-Therefore, DeepSpeed combines ZeRO-powered data parallelism with Megatron-LM model parallelism, which is significantly faster than using Megatron-LM alone.
+Therefore, DeepSpeed combines ZeRO-powered data parallelism with Megatron-LM tensor-slicing model parallelism, which is significantly faster than using Megatron-LM alone.

 The observed performance improvements depend on several factors such as the memory per